Global Politics Seminar 2019: “Post-globalization, identities, and politics”

 Aspen Institute España inaugurated the fifth edition of the Global Politics Program with a seminar on “Post-globalization, Identities, and Politics” on the 29th and 30th of November in La Granja, Segovia.

-In its mission to create spaces for dialogue and to strengthen democratic values, Aspen Institute España encourages each participant to reflect on topics ranging from geopolitics, ethical leadership and the global economy.
-It is a space which helps build personal relationships that go beyond political affiliations, critical for finding common ground between parties and creating innovative solutions to the country ́s problems.
+In its mission to create spaces for dialogue and to strengthen democratic values, Aspen Institute España encourages each participant to reflect on topics ranging from geopolitics, ethical leadership, and the global economy.
+It is a space that helps build personal relationships that go beyond political affiliations, critical for finding common ground between parties, and creating innovative solutions to the country ́s problems.

-Over the past years, some of Spain’s most important political leaders have passed through the program, and forty reputable speakers have participated in the sessions, including: Javier Solana, President of the Aspen Institute; Hugo Dixon, journalist, entrepreneur, President of InFacts and founding member of the People´s Vote campaign; Robin Wright, journalist and analyst covering international politics; Rebeca Grynspan, Secretary General of SEGIB; Pablo García-Berdoy, former Spanish ambassador to Germany and current permanent Spanish representative at European institutions; Robin Niblett, Director of Chatham House; Oscar Fanjul, Vice-President of Omega Capita and member of the board of trustees at Aspen Institute España.
+Over the past years, some of Spain’s most important political leaders have passed through the program, and forty reputable speakers have participated in the sessions, including Javier Solana, President of the Aspen Institute; Hugo Dixon, journalist, entrepreneur, President of InFacts and founding member of the People´s Vote campaign; Robin Wright, journalist, and analyst covering international politics; Rebeca Grynspan, Secretary-General of SEGIB; Pablo García-Berdoy, the former Spanish ambassador to Germany and current permanent Spanish representative at European institutions; Robin Niblett, Director of Chatham House; Oscar Fanjul, Vice-President of Omega Capita and member of the board of trustees at Aspen Institute España.